scavengersecurity/blog/_posts/2025-12-12-edr-as-rootkit-2/2025-12-12-edr-as-rootkit-2.md

 # Conclusions

-In the first post, “EDR as a rootkit,” I demonstrated that loading a DLL file without validating its integrity was a poor security practice.
+In the first post, `EDR as a rootkit,` I demonstrated that loading a DLL file without validating its integrity was a poor security practice.
 By combining this with newly identified vulnerabilities, it has been possible to build a complete exploit chain that allows privilege escalation on any system where OpenEDR is installed.

 These are the aspects that should be patched by the manufacturer: